Bangladesh post-resignation violence (2024–2026): Background

-During the 2006–2008 political crisis, Sheikh Hasina was detained on extortion charges.
-After she was released from jail, she won the 2008 election.
+During the 2006–2008 Bangladeshi political crisis, Sheikh Hasina was detained on extortion charges.
+After she was released from jail, she won the 2008 general election.
 In 2014, she was re-elected for a third term in an election that was boycotted by the BNP and criticised by international observers.
 In 2017, after nearly a million Rohingya entered the country, fleeing from genocide in Myanmar, Hasina received credit and praise for giving them refuge and assistance.
 She won a fourth and a fifth term after the 2018 and 2024 elections, which was marred by violence and widely criticized as being fraudulent.

 It is widely believed that Bangladesh experienced democratic backsliding under her premiership.
 Human Rights Watch documented widespread enforced disappearances and extrajudicial killings under her government.
 Numerous politicians and journalists were systematically and judicially punished for challenging her views.

-The Student–People's uprising, also known as July Revolution, was a series of anti-government and pro-democracy protests in Bangladesh, spearheaded primarily by university students.
+The July Uprising, was a series of anti-government and pro-democracy protests in Bangladesh, spearheaded primarily by university students.
 Initially focused on restructuring quota-based systems for government job recruitment, the movement expanded against what many perceive as an authoritarian government when hundreds of protestors and civilians, most of whom were students, were killed in the July massacre.
 Amnesty International characterized the event as "the deadliest crackdown against protesters in the country's post-independence history", and UN Human Rights Chief Volker Türk said "the attacks on student protesters are particularly shocking and unacceptable."
 The majority of the fatalities were caused by gunshots fired by the police and other government forces, using lethal and deadly weapons, against unarmed protestors and non-protesting civilians, including children and pedestrians.

 Hasina resigned on 5 August 2024, as large crowds of demonstrators surrounded the prime minister's residence.
 Her resignation was announced by Waker-uz-Zaman, the Chief of the Army Staff.
 Later that day, Hasina fled to India in a chaotic departure, first by car, then by helicopter, and finally by plane.
 She left no written resignation letter and gave no resignation speech.

 Arts and cultural sites

 Venus sculpture in Shashi Lodge (Mymensingh) was destroyed.

-On 5 August, the 140-year old home of Baul singer Rahul Ananda in Dhanmondi locality of the capital city of Dhaka was torched along with 3,000 handmade musical instruments due to the fire set on Bangabandhu's residence near the home by agitated people shortly after Hasina's resignation.
-The statue of justice at the Supreme Court of Bangladesh, source of the Bangladesh Statue of Justice controversy, was completely destroyed.
+On 5 August, the 140-year old home of Baul singer Rahul Ananda in Dhanmondi locality of the capital city of Dhaka was torched along with 3,000 handmade musical instruments due to the fire set on Bangabandhu Memorial Museum near the home by agitated people shortly after resignation of Sheikh Hasina.
+The statue of lady justice at the Supreme Court of Bangladesh, source of the Bangladesh Statue of Justice controversy, was completely destroyed.
 Statue of Sheikh Mujibur Rahman at Bijoy Sarani was destroyed.
 National Sculpture Gallery was looted and illegally occupied on 5 August.
 A statue of Sheikh Russel, youngest son of Sheikh Mujib, was vandalized along with a mural of Sheikh Mujibur Rahman.
-Sculptures at Mujibnagar Memorial Complex were vandalized.
+Sculptures at Mujibnagar Memorial were vandalized.
 The Venus statue, built more than 200 years ago, at Shashi Lodge was destroyed.

 Duronto, sculpture of a playing child, at Bangladesh Shishu Academy was vandalized.